 Don’t go expecting the absolute best snorkeling ever.
 And if it happens to be a windy day and the seas are choppy, you may feel a bit unsettled (er, sick) on the boat ride.
 Not so fun…

-If you go on the Alii Nui or any of the other Molokini snorkel tours covered here, the expert crew will do their best to show you a great time.
+But if you go on any of the Molokini snorkel tours covered here, the expert crew will do their best to show you a great time.

 And if your day is anything like ours was – and you spot a huge sea turtle (or two!) – you’ll beam and shout “Yes!
 Molokini is worth it!”